Table of Contents

 Why does this matter?
 Tom Purvis discusses leg extensions

 I assume this is because the leg extension has a ~90 degree moment arm between the line of force (vertical) and your legs at full extension (horizontal), meaning a heavy workload for your quads at full extension.
-But I guess it depends on the construction of the machine.
-I could be wrong on this, maybe someone can comment on the biomechanical nature of leg extension machines
+However, this could depend on the construction of the machine.

 3:18 - "A lot of people think [they have to squat] ass-to-grass (...) it has to be specific to your mechanics, specific to what you're trying to train"